-- 1. What happens when we aim at nothing? - 2.
-According to Jack Canfield, what is a goal? - 3.
-What is the difference between goals and dreams (according to Rick Pitino and Charles Givens)?

-- 4. According to Charles Givens, what is success? - 5.
-What advice does Rick Pitino give concerning setting goals as the building blocks to personal success? - 6.
-According to Peter L. Hirsch, what does our world have a habit of doing?
+t nappens when we aim at nothing?
+Acco: rding to Jack Canfield, what is a goal? t is the difference between goals and dreams (according to Rick Pitin Charles Givens)?
+Acco: rding to Charles Givens, what is success? t advice does Rick Pitino give concerning setting goals as the buildings to personal success?

-- According to Jim Rohn, what are the two major pains in life?
-A. \\\\\\ - B. \\\\\ - 8.
-What did James Berry say concerning the life of every man? - 9.
-What are the three options when setting goals with employees or those under your supervision? - A. \\\\\\ B. \\\\\ C.
+ding to Jim Rohn, what are the two major pains in life? ang to jun north, what are the two major pand in me. did James Berry say concerning the life of every man? and the three entires when cetting early with small arrange on the are the three options when setting goals with employees or tho your supervision?